-The master’s degree program in speech-language pathology at California State University, Fullerton is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 220 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Art (M.A.) education program in speech-language pathology [residential] at California State University, Fullerton is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 Dr. HyeKyeung Seung

 For additional information on the graduate program, an application, or to check the status of an application, please contact the graduate advisor Dr. Ying-Chiao Tsao.

 College Park, 420-29

 Phone: (657) 278-5307

 The Master of Science in Communication Sciences Disorders (CSD) is designed to:

 - Ensure the pre-eminence of learning by addressing the knowledge and skill areas delineated in the appropriate ASHA Standards for the Certificate of Clinical Competence in Speech-Language Pathology;